Ilkka-AI/CarND-Path-Planning-Project/README.md

 3 -> 0 <br />
 4 -> 0 <br />

 The costs of allowed transitions are between 0 and 1.
-A cost of 1 means transition denied.The following costs are used: <br />
+A cost of 1 means transition denied.
+The following costs are used: <br />
 <br />
 State 0: <br />
 transition to 0: 0 if lane clear, 0.5 if a car in front. <br />
 transition to 1: 1 if already on the leftmost lane,  0.3 otherwise <br />
-transition to 2: 1 if already on the rightmost lane, 0.4 otherwise (prefer passing fron the left) <br />
+transition to 2: 1 if already on the rightmost lane, 0.4 otherwise (prefer passing from the left) <br />

 State 1: <br />
 transition to 1: 0.7 <br />